Brachioplasty (Arm Reduction)

 MEDICATION: Take your pain relief and anti-biotic medication as directed.
 Any medication you ceased prior to surgery must not be taken after your surgery until you are completely healed or as directed by your physician.

 In addition to Brachioplasty, Dr Layt offers a range of both surgical and minimally-invasive cosmetic enhancement procedures that can help you achieve your goals.
-Our options include an array of body contouring treatments, breast surgery, cosmetic injectables, and much more.
+Our options include an array of body surgery treatments, breast augmentation and enhancement, cosmetic injectables, and much more.

 Contact The Layt Clinic